Othniel Looker

 Othniel Looker (October 4, 1757 – July 23, 1845) was a Democratic-Republican Party politician from Ohio.
 He served briefly as the fifth governor of Ohio.

 Biography

 Sources vary on Looker's birth location.
 He was born either in Morris County, New Jersey, or on Long Island, New York.
 His gravestone was engraved with the Morris County location.

-Locker moved with his mother to Hanover Township, New Jersey, when he was two-years-old, after the death of his father.
+Looker moved with his mother to Hanover Township, New Jersey, when he was two-years-old, after the death of his father.
 He enlisted with the New Jersey militia in 1776, and served out the remainder of the American Revolutionary War as a private.

 In 1779, Looker married Pamela Clark, and circa 1788 Looker moved to Vermont and then to New York, working as a school teacher.

 Career

 He served in the New York State Assembly from 1803 to 1804.
 After receiving a land grant for his war services, Looker moved to Hamilton County, Ohio in 1804, and served in the Ohio House of Representatives from 1807 to 1810.
 He served in the Ohio Senate from 1810 to 1817.

 While serving as Speaker of the Ohio Senate from 1813 to 1814, Looker was concurrently elevated to the governorship, after then-Governor Return J. Meigs Jr. resigned to become Postmaster General.

 Looker sought re-election, but was badly defeated by the far more well-known Thomas Worthington.
 He continued to live in Ohio until his wife's death, and later moved to Palestine, Illinois, to be with his daughter Rachel Kitchell, and he is buried there in Kitchell Cemetery.
 Looker was the Ohio presidential elector in 1816 for James Monroe.